laurent22/joplin/readme/clipper.md

 # Using the Web Clipper service

 The Web Clipper service can be used to create, modify or delete notes, notebooks, tags, etc. from any other application.
-The browser extension form allows you to take notes directly from a webpage instead of having to retype everything.
+The Web Clipper allows you to take notes directly from a webpage instead of having to retype everything.
 It exposes an API with a number of methods to manage Joplin's data.
 For more information about this API and how to use it, please check the [Joplin API documentation](https://joplinapp.org/api/references/rest_api/).